53 Notable alumni of

 -

 Stanley Drayton is an American football coach.
-He is currently the head coach at Temple University.
+He was the head coach at Temple University from 2022–2024.
 He formerly served as the associate head coach, running backs coach, and run game coordinator at The University of Texas at Austin and also coached running backs for the Chicago Bears and Ohio State.

 -